Vishal08122001/Bookmyshow/README.md

 # Book My Show

 This is a backend project of Almabetter.It is a Full Stack Web App and clone of bookmyshow site.
 This app contains both the frontend as well as the backend api endpoints.
+The frontend is build by using React and Bootstrap and the backend is made by using Node Express and MongoDB.

 In this app there are four sections :-